Showing posts with label Healthy Food. Show all posts

 1. Rich in Nutrients

-• Healthy fats: Sesame seeds are high in polyunsaturated fats, including omega-6 fatty acids, which are important for heart health.
+• Healthy fats: Sesame seeds are high in polyunsaturated fats, specially including omega-6 fatty acids, which are important for heart health.

-• Vitamins: Sesame seeds are rich in B vitamins, particularly B1 (thiamine) and B3 (niacin), which help support energy production and brain health.
+• Vitamins: Sesame seeds are rich in B vitamins, particularly B1 (thiamine) and B3 (niacin), which support energy production and brain health.

 2. Supports Heart Health